ARTICLE

 Loading ...

-Magnetic compasses are the most well known type of compass.
-They have become so popular that the term “compass” almost always refers a magnetic compass.
-While the design and construction of this type of compass has changed significantly over the centuries, the concept of how it works has remained the same.
-Magnetic compasses consist of a magnetized needle that is allowed to rotate so it lines up with Earth's magnetic field.
-The ends point to what are known as magnetic north and magnetic south.
+A compass is a device that indicates direction.
+It is one of the most important instruments used for navigation.
+Magnetic compasses are the best-known type of compass.
+While the design and construction of the magnetic compass have changed significantly over the centuries, the concept of how it works remains the same.
+A magnetic compass consists of a magnetized needle that rotates to line up with Earth's magnetic field.
+The ends point to what are known as the north magnetic pole and the south magnetic pole.

 Very early compasses were made of a magnetized needle attached to a piece of wood or cork that floated freely in a dish of water.
-As the needle would settle, the marked end would point toward magnetic north.
+As the needle settled, the marked end would point toward magnetic north.

-As engineers and scientists learned more about magnetism, the compass needle was mounted and placed in the middle of a card that showed the cardinal directions—north, south, east, and west.
-A spearhead and the letter T, which stood for the Latin name of the North Wind, Tramontana, signified north.
-This combination evolved into a fleur-de-lis design, which can still be seen today.
-All 32 points of direction were eventually added to the compass card.
+As engineers and scientists learned more about magnetism, the compass needle was mounted and placed in the middle of a card that showed the cardinal directions: north, south, east, and west.
+In time, 32 points of direction were added to the compass card.

-In their earliest use, compasses were likely used as backups for when the sun, stars, or other landmarks could not be seen.
-Eventually, as compasses became more reliable and more explorers understood how to read them, the devices became a critical navigational tool.
+In their earliest use, compasses were likely used as a backup navigational tool for when the sun, stars, or other landmarks could not be seen.
+As compasses became more reliable and more explorers understood how to use them, compasses became an essential tool for travelers.

 Adjustments and Adaptations

-By the 15th century, explorers realized the “north” indicated by a compass was not the same as Earth’s true geographic north.
-This discrepancy between magnetic north and true north is called variation (by mariners or pilots) or magnetic declination (by land navigators) and varies depending on location.
-Variation is not significant when using magnetic compasses near the Equator, but closer to the North and South Poles, the difference is much greater and can lead someone many kilometers off-course.
-Navigators must adjust their compass readings to account for variation.
+By the 15th century, explorers realized that the “north” indicated by a compass needle was not the same as Earth’s true geographic north.
+This discrepancy between magnetic north and true north is called variation (by mariners or pilots) or magnetic declination (by land navigators), and it varies depending on location.
+Because of this variation, a compass could lead a novice user many kilometers off-course.
+Navigators learn to adjust their compass readings to account for variation.

 Other adaptations have been made to magnetic compasses over time, especially for their use in marine navigation.
 When ships evolved from being made of wood to being made of iron and steel, the magnetism of the ship affected compass readings.
 This difference is called deviation.
-Adjustments such as placing soft iron balls (called Kelvin spheres) and bar magnets (called Flinders bars) near the compass helped increase the accuracy of the readings.
+Adjustments, such as placing soft iron balls (called Kelvin spheres) and bar magnets (called Flinders bars) near the compass, help increase the accuracy of the readings.
 Deviation must also be taken into account on aircraft using compasses, due to the metal in the construction of an airplane.

 Magnetic compasses come in many forms.
 The most basic are portable compasses for use on casual hikes.
-Magnetic compasses can have additional features, such as magnifiers for use with maps, a prism or a mirror that allows you to see the landscape as you follow the compass reading, or markings in Braille for the visually impaired.
+Magnetic compasses can have additional features, such as magnifiers for use with maps, a prism or mirror that allows the user to see the landscape and compass reading at the same time, or markings in Braille for people with a visual impairment.
 The most complicated compasses are complex devices on ships or planes that can calculate and adjust for motion, variation, and deviation.

 Other Types of Compasses